 Every week, I take one day off during the weekdays from writing for my clients to write on my blog.
 It’s a good break to have because I get to write for myself and not for someone else.
 More importantly, it allows me to write about the things I love and base it from my experiences, not from research using resource pages from Google search.

 What I learned from this exercise is that writing efficiently boils down to experience.
 While you know the topic inside and out, you don’t have to research as much since you already know what you need to write.
-Much of your efficiency is related to the niche you’re targeting as a freelance writer which we will discuss later.[click_to_tweet tweet=”#Writing efficiently is born out of HABIT and EXPERIENCE.
+Much of your efficiency is related to the niche you’re targeting as a freelance writer which we will discuss later.#Writing efficiently is born out of HABIT and EXPERIENCE.
 You need to focus on writing content without getting distracted.
-You also need to be knowledgeable about the topic so you don’t have to do lots of research. #freelance” quote=”Writing efficiently is born out of HABIT and EXPERIENCE.
-You need to focus on writing content without getting distracted.
-You also need to be knowledgeable about the topic so you don’t have to do lots of research. “]
+You also need to be knowledgeable about the topic so you don't have to do lots of research. #freelance Click To Tweet

 8. Get help from (premium) tools